vishalvaka/SoloRAG/README.md

 ### 2. Run with Docker Compose

 You can launch the application in either CPU or GPU mode.
+The compose file also mounts HF/Torch cache volumes to speed up subsequent startups.

 #### **CPU Mode** (Default)
 This will run on any machine with Docker installed.